Quick and easy weekly meal planning using sticky notes

 Using sticky notes for weekly meal planning

-I’ve shared a couple of ways I’ve meal planned using sticky notes including…
+I’ve shared a couple of ways I’ve done monthly meal planning using sticky notes including…

 Small sticky notes for monthly meal planning.